 – entry to or credit in another course; and

-– satisfaction from having your skills formally recognized.
+– satisfaction from having your skills formally recognised.

-The qualification you get is the same that you would get if you completed a full training qualification but with the added bonus that you won’t spend time in the classroom going over things you already know, making it faster.
+The qualification you get is the same that you would get if you completed a full training qualification, but with the bonus that you won’t spend time in the classroom going over things you already know, making it faster.

-If you already hold any relevant qualifications and other credentials, you could be eligible for RPL to gain advanced entry to a Master of Advanced Studies, MBA, DBA, or Doctorate of Advanced Studies.
-These awards are meant for working professionals with an interest in high-level roles or for individuals looking to excel to their highest potential as working professionals in their field.
+If you already hold any relevant qualifications and other credentials, you could be eligible for RPL to gain advanced entry to a Master of Advanced Studies, MBA, DBA or Doctorate of Advanced Studies.
+These awards are meant for working professionals with an interest in high-level roles or for individuals looking to excel to their highest potential as a working professional in their field.

 Prior learning can be assessed in several ways.
 One method commonly used is an assessment of a portfolio.
 The types of evidence required depend on the qualification you are seeking, and there are specific lists for each qualification.
 Here are some examples of the types of evidence you could provide for RPL: